 Tempeh bolognese is a classic vegan comfort food.
 A hearty pasta for when you need something cozy and soul-satisfying.
-(This recipe has been updated from its original February 2017 version).

 Tempeh bolognese has been on regular rotation in my household ever since I transitioned to plant-centered eating.
-Though I’d love to take credit for it, it’s one of the many genius techniques I picked up at Natural Gourmet Institute, the plant-based culinary school where I once worked.
+Though I’d love to take credit for it, it’s actually one of the many genius techniques I picked up at Natural Gourmet Institute, the plant-based culinary school where I once worked.

-This dish was part of “à la carte” day – when the chefs-in-training would take orders from staff (like me!) and deliver fancy lunches to our desks.
+This dish was part of “à la carte” day, when the chefs-in-training would take orders from staff (like me!) and deliver fancy lunches to our desks.
 Working at NGI had many perks (not the least of which were “cookie day” and “bread day”, which were as magical as they sound), but à la carte day was a steady staff favorite, as was this specific dish.
 (Naturally, it made it into The Complete Vegan Cookbook as well).

 What is Tempeh Bolognese